jhpyle/docassemble/_docs/errors.md

 short_title: Errors
 ---

-Here are some error messages you might encounter in **docassemble**, and how to avoid them.
+Here are some error messages you might encounter in **docassemble** and how to avoid them.

 > can't pickle module objects